hanckmann/alplogs/Readme.md

 The code is super easy to extend with other modules (both the logger and the viewer).

+The ZFS version is targetted at local installations on ZFS.
+It also includes Smart Monitoring via smartmontools.
+The "other" version is targetted at Virtual Machine installations using non-ZFS filesystems (ext2/3/4, xfs, etc).

 This is work in progress...